 This infant swing comes with an adjustable harness and head support, so you can be sure your baby will stay in place while they enjoy their first ride on the swings.
 It even has an overhead mobile featuring 3 soft toys to keep baby entertained.

-WHERENew baby gifts: Practical baby supplies are always a good idea, and are always needed.
+New baby gifts: Practical baby supplies are always a good idea, and are always needed.
 Buy a bunch and bundle them up in a cute gift basket!

 Some popular items are: